adam-sharp2003/Colour-Gradient/README.md

 ## Update v1.1 (19/05/22)

-Now allows control of all three colours
+Now allows control of all three colours.

 ## Gallery